ALL STATE DATA UPDATED FOR 2020!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, all of the offices have longer than average wait times and most have below average approval rates.
-The one office that stands out is the Greensboro office which is at 63.7%, which is the reason why the state average is so high.
+As the table here and the chart below indicate, in 2020, North Carolina is split.
+The state has two offices with a shorter wait time and two offices with longer monthly wait times than the national average.
+The one office that stands out is the Greensboro office which is at 59.1%, which is the reason why the state average is so high.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.